 Another species of cover crop used in silage corn is the brassica.
-Brassicas include radish, turnip, canola (rapeseed), and mustard.
+Brassicas include radish, turnip, kale, canola (rapeseed), and mustard.
 The most popular brassica cover crop is the tillage radish.
 This cover crop is typically used to improve soil structure with their hearty taproots which can alleviate soil compaction and improve soil aeration.
 In addition, because they produce a canopy quickly and provide substantial cover, brassicas can help reduce erosion.
-Our research conducted in Fall 2014 indicates that brassica can be successfully established in our region in mid-August through mid-September and still have adequate growth into the late fall.
+Our research conducted from 2014 to 2016 indicates that brassicas can be successfully established in our region in mid-August through mid-September and still have adequate growth into the late fall.